andreasvija/crypto-arbitrage/QC/README.md

 Since our ML algorithms performed pretty similarly, thus we only implemented one (Randomforest ML algorithm) as a baseline to compare with non-ML solutions.
 The test period was the year 2020, since it had large ups and downs (best for analysing drawdown).
 All tests were held at hourly resoluton.

-BASELINE - Randomforest (RF) machine learning algorithm + buying everything before raises and selling everything before dips
+BASELINE - Randomforest (RF) machine learning algorithm predicting 1 hour ahead + buying everything before raises and selling everything before dips

 * Sharpe ratio - -0.287
 * Drawdown - 7.5%